 - Serve with your favorite jam, spread, syrup, or honey!
 Enjoy!

-If you liked Thin Pancakes Recipe, I would appreciate it so much if you would share it on Pinterest or you could give the recipe a star review!
+If you enjoyed the Thin Pancakes recipe, please share it on Pinterest or give it a star rating!

 Thin Pancakes Recipe – How to Make Crepes with Kefir